 After reaching the desired tones and shades, I used a kneaded eraser to pullout some wrinkles and creases in the forehead and then lightly shaded them in to give a three-dimensional appearance.
 I utilized compressed charcoal pencils to create the dark shadows in the clothing and face.
 The final results are below.

 Here’s a close-up view.

 So, please!
 Tell me what you think of this latest attempt at portraiture.
 I’m thinking of having prints made of this but not certain.
-I will also be making this portrait available for sale to any interested party.
 If you are interested then you can email me directly.
 My email address is found within the CONTACT tab of this blog site.
 I’ll be posting this under the FOR SALE tab very soon as well.

 SIZE: Paper 18″ X 24″; Image 13″ x 16″